Charities and Service

 Walthamstow Hall has a strong tradition of service and concern for others and the environment.
 An awareness of the wider world and community is fostered from Year 7 and pupils learn that their actions can make a difference in the UK and internationally.

 At the start of each academic year compelling nominations are presented by pupils to their peers before a vote to decide the School’s main charity.
 For 2023/2024, the pupils voted for the Umoyo Community Project, founded in 2008, which supports and empowers the people of Njebwa Village in Malawi.
 Charity initiatives, like fund -raising concert Wally Stage and Screen, will contribute to the fund-raising for this charity over the ensuing twelve months.

 Many Walthamstow Hall pupils undertake service in the local community as part of the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level.
 In addition, the School has established links with a number of local organisations where pupils undertake volunteering work.

 Walthamstow Hall has a strong record of Year 12 students being elected to the Kent Youth County Council where they represent the views of young people in the Sevenoaks District and campaign to make a difference in the local matters which most affect their peer groups.

 St Johns’ Primary School

-Every Summer Year 11 students host a tea party and afternoon of entertainment at School for the elderly residents of nearby Rockdale House.
-Students in Years 7 and 8 also visit residents, often giving a Drama performance too.
+Every Summer Year 11 pupils host a tea party and afternoon of entertainment at School for the elderly residents of nearby Rockdale House.
+Pupils in Years 7 and 8 also visit residents, often giving a Drama performance too.